Post-docs: Former and Current

 Caleb Ashley (Howard, 2013) Caleb came to UM in 2017.
 Caleb's Phd thesis investigates discrete subgroups of the isometry group of the hyperbolic plane.
 We are hoping to collaborate on some projects about character varieties.

 Eleonore Faber (2012 PhD Vienna).
-Eleonore arrived in 2015, but was offered a tenure track position at Leeds, where she will move summer 2017, shortly after arriving here.
+Eleonore is now at the University of Leeds.
 Eleonore's PhD thesis and training were on resolution if singularities, but her work since then has ben mainly in non-commutative algebra.
 With Greg Muller, we have proved that toric rings have a non-commutative resolution of singularities.

 Greg Muller (2010 PhD Cornell).
-Greg was a UM post-doc 2013-2017, and is now moving onto to a tenure track position at the University of Oklahoma.
-Greg has broad interests, having gotten his start studying D-modules but more recently moved into algebro-geometric aspects of cluster algebras and Frobenius splitting.
+Greg was a UM post-doc 2013-2017, and is now a tenure track professor the University of Oklahoma.
+Greg got his start studying D-modules but more recently moved into algebro-geometric aspects of cluster algebras and Frobenius splitting.
 He is the inventor of the class of locally acyclic cluster algebras, which are much less pathological than arbitrary cluster algebras, but seem to include most of the main examples.
-With Greg's lead, together with Angelica Benito and Jenna Rajchgot, we proved that locally acyclic cluster algebras are strongly F-regular (type), which implies a host of other nice conditions including rational singularities.
-More recently, we are studying global dimension of rings of endomorphisms and differential operators for toric varities (with Eleonore Faber).
+With Greg, Angelica Benito and Jenna Rajchgot, we proved that locally acyclic cluster algebras are strongly F-regular (type), which implies a host of other nice conditions including rational singularities.

 Jenna Rajchgot (2012 PhD Cornell).
-She was a post-doc at UM 2012-2015, and is now a tenure track assistant professor in her home country of Canada at the University of Sasketchewan.
+She was a post-doc at UM 2012-2015, and is now an Assistant professor at the University of Sasketchewan.
 Jenna's research combinatorial commutative algebra and algebraic geometry, including things like quiver representations, Schubert varieties, Groebner basis, but also Frobenius splitting and characteristic p.
 She is amazing at getting Macaulay to do stuff!
 With Greg Muller and Angelica Benito, we studied on cluster algebras in characteristic p.

 Angelica Benito (2010 PhD Madrid).
-Angelica was at UM 2011-2015, and is now at Autonoma in Madrid.
-We have been working on various issues of trying to use F-threshold and related invariants to measuring singularities for resolution of singularities in prime characteristic.
+Angelica was at UM 2011-2015, and is now at ICMAT in Madrid.
+She is an expert on resolution of singularities in prime characteristic.
+We worked on various issues of trying to use F-threshold and related invariants to measuring singularities for resolution of singularities in prime characteristic.
 We also worked on cluster algebras in characteristic p with Greg Muller and Jenna Raichgot.

 Maria del Rocio Blanco Somolinos (2011 PhD La Universidad de Castilla-La Mancha).
 Rocio spent the fall 2011 working with me and Howard Thompson on issues of resolution of binomial ideals.